5jt/dyalog-cookbook/manuscript/Z04_Session.md

 There are several ways to achieve that:

-1. Modify and save a copy of the default session file (by default `def_{counntryCode}.dse` in the installation directory) and twist the configuration so that this new DSE is loaded.
+1. Modify and save a copy of the default session file (by default `def_{countryCode}.dse` in the installation directory) and twist the configuration so that this new DSE is loaded.
-1. Modify and save a copy of the build workspace (typically something like `"C:\Program Files\Dyalog\...\ws\buildse.dws"`) and use it to create your own tailored version of a DSE.
+1. Modify and save a copy of the build workspace; that is typically something like `"C:\Program Files\Dyalog\...\ws\buildse.dws"`.
+Then use it to create your own tailored version of a DSE.

 Both approaches have their own problems, the most obvious being that with a new version of Dyalog you start from scratch.
 However, there is a better way: save a function `Setup` in either `C:\Users\{UserName}\Documents\MyUCMDs\setup.dyalog` or one of the SALT work directories and it will be executed when...